ekaterinailin/flare-locations-ensembles-science/README.md

 - instructions on how to produce synthetic data at scale
 - scripts that analyse and summarize the synthetic data

-Scripts that produce figures and tables to appear in Ilin et al. (in prep.) are noted in the name of the script.
+Scripts that produce figures and tables to appear in Ilin et al. (2023) are noted in the name of the script.

+**If you just want the data: Simulation outputs, as well as Tables 2 and 3 can be found on [Zenodo](https://zenodo.org/record/7996929).**

 ## Scripts that can be run prior to generating synthetic data at scale